odioski/Brokers_app/README.md

 You'll need Python installed as well as pyQt6 and Polygon.io's libray.

-Pythong can be found at https://python.org
+Python can be found at https://python.org

 Use the following code to aquire pyQt6 and the Polygon api client.